iaine/ListentotheWeb/docs/introduction.md

 Sonification is the use of non-speech audio to represent data (Kramer et al., 1997).

-A popular link for sonification comes from hte Web Science domain: Hatnote's [Listen to Wikipedia](http://listen.hatnote.com/).
+A popular link for sonification comes from the Web Science domain: Hatnote's [Listen to Wikipedia](http://listen.hatnote.com/).

 ### Audification and Musification